Music at Roanoke College

 The music program provides a dynamic and creative home for students who wish to focus on music performance, composition or research.
 Our faculty are active in their fields, regularly performing, publishing, and debuting new work.
 Additionally, our Resident Artists provide high-caliber instruction in their specialized performance areas.
 Our curriculum is designed to give you a foundational education with courses in history, theory, and musicianship.
 In addition, music students are required to perform in ensembles and take lessons to further their performance education.

-Choirs / Both the Roanoke College Choir and the all-female Oriana Singers are recognized for their versatility, innovative programming and beautiful sound.
+Choirs / Both the Roanoke College A Capella Choir and the all-female Oriana Singers are recognized for their versatility, innovative programming and beautiful sound.

 Instrumental Ensembles / The College's jazz, wind, and chamber ensembles offer students the chance to rehearse and perform music ranging from a Count Basie big band tune to a classical masterpiece.

 Applied Music Instruction / Students can take lessons in a variety of instruments, working one on one with trained professionals.
 An applied music fee of $400 may apply (please see the catalog for more information).

 The music major's capstone experience is the senior project.
 As part of this project, students are asked to develop and present a public project focusing on performance, composition, research, or a hybrid of these concentrations.